crystal-vm/crystal-reader/README.md

 The functionality that is in there is mainly to do with testing.
 Equality is defined, but also **inspect** in such a way that it's output (which you get from a failing test) can be pasted straight into the test case as the expected result.

-### Parslet
+### Citrus

-Parslet is really great in that it:
+Citrus is really great in that it:
-- does not generate code but instead gives a clean dsl to define a grammar
+- does not generate code but instead gives a syntax to define a grammar
 - uses ruby modules so one can split the grammars up
-- has support for binary operators with precedence and binding
-- has a separate transform stage to generate an ast layer

-Especially the last point is great.
-Since it is separate it does not clutter up the actual grammar.
-And it can generate a layer that has no links to the actual parser anymore, thus saving/automating a complete transformation process.

 ### Todo